quellatalo/table_view_x/README.md

 # table_view_x
-TableView X is an attempt to improve TableView to be able to handle custom user-defined types as data.
+TableViewX is an attempt to improve TableView to be able to handle custom user-defined types as data.
 By using reflection, it will read the data structure and create columns for all properties.

 Sample code: